shameekagarwal/shameekagarwal.github.io/_posts/2024-09-29-kubernetes-advanced.md

         labels:
           version: risky
   ```
-- remember - it might feel that destination rule and services come in pairs i.e. we need to have both at a time, but that is not the case. e.g. if we do not need to add the `subset` field in virtual service and simply direct to a specific k8s service, we can omit the destination rule config altogether
+- remember - it might feel that destination rule and virtual services come in pairs i.e. we need to have both at a time, but that is not the case. e.g. if we do not need to add the `subset` field in virtual service and simply direct to a specific k8s service, we can omit the destination rule config altogether
 - finally, we could have done all this using the ui as well. recall how we used to reach the detail view of a service. from the action dropdown, select "create weighted routing", and now, we can see sliders which we can drag to adjust the weights. this will automatically generate the destination rule and virtual service for us
   ![](/assets/img/kubernetes-advanced/istio-weighted-routing.png)
 - canary releases are best visualized using the "versioned app graph" type of visualization. recall how we had seen service and workload graphs till now. i think this is possible because of the labels `app` and `version`